 Still, the overall word count was handy (even if it didn’t include Scratchpad content), as was the customizable metadata feature which allowed me to see word counts and other fields at a glance.

 Will I ever return to Scrivener?

 I’ll certainly give Scrivener 3 a go when it finally arrives, even though I’m a little hesitant.
 I’m not happy with all the broken promises, and my faith in the company is dwindling.
-Plus, even when Scrivener 3 for Windows finally drops, who knows how long it will take for the mobile apps to follow?
+Plus, even when Scrivener 3 for Windows finally drops, who knows how long it will take for the Android apps to follow?

 I might even test out some of the alternatives to Scrivener I mentioned above.
 For now, though, I’m happy with my current set-up, even if it’s a little clunky in terms of word count tracking.
 (Call me a nerd, but I do love a good spreadsheet, so I’m not complaining too much.)

 I realize this post might upset some die-hard Scrivener users and probably software developers, too, understandably so.
 Believe me, I didn’t want to stop using Scrivener, because, despite my griping, I really do love the program.
 It just doesn’t work for my needs right now, no matter how much I wish it did.

 I needed an alternative to Scrivener to optimize my efficiency, so I created one that works for me.
 And for some strange reason, I feel the need to justify that.
 But I’m entitled to my opinions, and I stand by my belief that everyone’s writing process is unique.
 Writers should consistently question that process and make changes if needed.